 Are there banks that don’t require Social Security Numbers?

-As you now know, several banks don’t require SSN to open a bank account.
-Some of these are Chase, Wells Fargo, and Bank of America.
+Several banks don’t require SSNs to open a bank account.
+Some of these include Chase, Wells Fargo, and Bank of America.
 In most cases, these banks will require an ITIN to open an account instead.

-Can illegal immigrants get a bank account?
+Can undocumented immigrants get a bank account?

 Do I need a SIN number to open a bank account?